mscharmann/sexrecevo/jg_cpp/README.md

 #### Hotspot model

 This is the model that is run if the *hotspot_conf* parameter is set in the config file.
 In the hotspot model recombination can only take place at sites defined in the hotspot.conf file.
 Each mutation hotspot has a a priori recombination probability, which can be different for each hotspot and between sexes.
-Recombination probabilities are estimated in the same way as in the dynamic model, with the difference that recombination probabilities are reduced relative to their a priori recombination probability.
+Recombination probabilities are estimated in the same way as in the dynamic model: Recombination probabilities are reduced based on the number of variants within *rc_wind* around each hotspot (variants outside this region have no effect on recombination probabilities).
+Here the difference is that recombination probabilities are reduced relative to their a priori recombination probability.

 $$ rec\_prob = a\_priori\_rec\_prob * ( 1 - \frac{var\_effect * n\_variants}{rc\_wind} )$$